nandoabreu/jwt-flask-proxy/README.md

 -->

 ## The class to generate JWT
-Here we play a little with the python console and the created class to [generate JWT](proxy/Token.py), so lets get to the prompt:
+With the python console and the [class that generates JWT](proxy/Token.py), we can get a Token:

     $ python3
     >>> from proxy.Token import Token